raymondxie/image-filter/design-thinking.md

 2. each color has 2 bytes, with filter collecting neighboring pixels, the sum of the filtering result could exceed the value that 2 bytes can hold.

-We can either cap the value at the pixel by simply replacing it with max-value of 2 bytes; or do proportionally scale back.
+We can either cap the value at the pixel by simply replacing it with max-value of 2 bytes; or do proportionally scale back, by normalization.
+But either approach has its own issues due to variety of use scenarios.

 ## F. Java Implementation